fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 This is an enhancement over standard Invoke-Sqlcmd behaviour.

 For server message output and sqlcmd commands that produce output, this argument specifies a script block that will consume messages that would otherwise go to the console.
+This is extremely useful when combined with -Parallel as it enables you to collate the output of multiple scripts executing simultaneously.

 The script block is presented with a variable $OutputMessage which has these fields:

 - OutputDestination: Either 'StdOut' or 'StdError'
 - Message: The message text.
 - NodeNumber: If running multiple scripts, each gets a unique number.
 If running in parallel, messages from all nodes will appear as they are raised, i.e. in no particular order.
+Numbers are integers and start at 1.
+If you have multiple connection strings, the first in the list is node 1, second is 2 etc. Similarly if you have multiple input files.

 ```yaml
 Type: ScriptBlock